apache/mxnet/docs/tutorials/python/ndarray.md

 ## Basic Element-wise Operations

-By default, a `NDArray` performs element-wise operations:
+By default, an `NDArray` performs element-wise operations:

 ```python
     >>> a = mx.nd.ones((2, 3)) * 2